 - Narrative description of the proposed development: Briefly describe the proposed boundary adjustment.

-In addition, when submitting an application for a boundary adjustment between platted lots or between a platted lot and an un-platted parcel, the applicant shall provide the following, pursuant to Section 8.5.5.C.:
+In addition, when submitting an application for a boundary adjustment between platted lots or between a platted lot and an un-platted parcel, the applicant shall provide the following, pursuant to Section 8.5.6.C.:

 - Plat Map.
-A new plat map, prepared in the form established in Subsection 8.5.5.C.2.a.
+A new plat map shall meet the standards of 8.5.4.D

 - Notice of Intent.
 Evidence that the applicant has published a “Notice of Intent to Subdivide” once each week for 2 weeks within 30 calendar days prior to submitting this application, pursuant to Wyoming Statutes as amended.